jdboyd-github/share-space/README.md

 * See all previous posts from other users on their selective profiles.
 * Displays errors on on all instances of invalid information in forms.

+## Usage
+Simply created an account using the 'Create An Account' page, and login using user information.
+Users can then create posts with a selected title and message, which will be shared with other ShareSpace users after pressing the 'Submit' button.
+Users can also search for other user profiles, and see other users posts. <br>

+**Test Accounts :**
+`jdboyd`, `gelp51`

 ## Development
 ### Developer
 Web Application created and built by [Daniel Boyd](https://github.com/jdboyd-github).